Scattering Amplitudes in Quantum Field Theory

 - Optical theorem, dispersion relations and the analytic structure of scattering amplitudes

-- Modern multiloop techniques (Direct Integration techniques, Integration by Parts identities, Differential Equations)
+- Introduction to Modern multiloop techniques (Direct Integration techniques, Integration by Parts identities, Differential Equations)

-- Special Functions (classical polylogarithms, multiple polylogarithms and the symbol map, generalizations)
+- Introduction to the theory of Special Functions (classical polylogarithms, multiple polylogarithms and the symbol map, generalizations)

 After successful completion of the module the students understand modern ideas and methods in the theory of Scattering Amplitudes in perturbative Quantum Field Theory.
 In particular, the students: